 - Executive Summary

 1.1.
-Summary of Rankings and Market shares of Top EV Charging Providers
+Summary of Rankings and Market shares of Top Electric Vehicle Charging Providers

 1.2.
 The state of global EV Charging Stations across major electrification hubs